 Why You Need a SOC Report

-Financial institutions, health care providers, and other corporations are required to perform initial due diligence, and ongoing vendor monitoring on their outsourced service providers.
-If you are an organization providing outsourced services, you are typically required to provide an annual SOC report.
-A SOC report provides information on your systems and security controls, and additionally establishes confidence in your service and organizational integrity.
+Regulated service providers are required to perform initial due diligence, and ongoing vendor monitoring on their outsourced service providers.
+If you are an organization providing outsourced services, you are typically asked for an annual SOC report.
+A SOC report provides an third party audit of your security controls and establishes confidence in your organization.

 AuditOne’s Service Offerings: